-Wusi inigton, D.C.
-20040 F ORM 10-K Mark One) 107.07.100.1 ✓ ANNUAL REF PORT PURSUANT TO SECTION 13 OR 15(d) ACT OF 1934 For the fiscal year ended December 31, 2015 DEPOSE BURGLIANTE TO SECTION 48 OF or NOT ACT OF ARM ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR ' , NGE ACT OF 1934 • riod from to Commissi on file number: 001-36751 ics Corporation gistrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) Ide 04-3522315 (I.R.S.
-Employer entification Number) 830 Winter Street, 3rd Floor Waltham, Massachusetts (Address of principal executive offices) 02451 (Zip Code) (Registrant's tele (781) 547-7900 bhone number, including area code) Securities registered pursuant to Section 12(b) of the Act: C ommon Stock, \$0.01 par value per share (Title of each class) SDAQ Stock Market LLC h exchange on which registered) Securities registered pursuant to Section 12(g) of the Act: None Indicate by check m ark if the registrant is a well-known seasoned issuer, as de ined in Rule 405 of the Securities Act.
-Yes □] No ⊠ Indicate by check m ark if the registrant is not required to file reports pursuant o Section 13 or Section 15(d) of the Act.
-Yes □ No ⊠ ark whether the registrant (1) has filed all reports required er period that the registrant was required to file such report ark whether the registrant has submitted electronically and 05 of Regulation S-T (§ 232.405 of this chapter) during the st ark if disclosure of delinquent filers pursuant to Item 405 or edge, in definitive proxy or information statements incorpo the ark whether the registrant is a large accelerated filer, an ac rated filer" and "smaller reporting company" in Rule 12b-7 er reporting company.
-See the definitions of "larg е arge accelerated filer Accelerated filer Jon-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company Б
+washington, D. C. 20349 FORM : 10-K Ma rk One) X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2016 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF For the transition period from to For the transition period from Commission file num ber: 001-36751 Delaware (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer 830 Winter Street, 3rd Floor Waltham, Massachusetts (Address of principal executive offices) (Zip Code) Securities registered pursuant to Section 12(b) of the Act: Common Stock, \$0.01 par value per share (Title of each class) Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ⊠ non Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 est cce Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filerlerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exch

+Large accelerated filer Accelerated filer X Smaller reporting company